|Short Description||Runs an .exe process in Task Manager without actually working.|

 - Employ a powerful anti-malware solution to protect yourself from any future threats automatically.

 Spy Hunter scanner will only detect the threat.
 If you want the threat to be automatically removed, you need to purchase the full version of the anti-malware tool.Find Out More About SpyHunter Anti-Malware Tool / How to Uninstall SpyHunter

 - Guide 1: How to Remove FixCleanRepair from Windows.

-- Guide 2: Get rid of FixCleanRepair from Mac OS X.
+- Guide 2: Get rid of FixCleanRepair on Mac OS X.

-- Guide 3: Remove FixCleanRepair from Google Chrome.
+- Guide 3: Remove FixCleanRepair in Google Chrome.